-Lawrence Kohlberg offers three levels in the development of moral reasoning, and each of these three stages has two stages (Russell, 2009).
+Lawrence Kohlberg offers three levels in the development of moral reasoning, each of which has two stages (Russell, 2009).
 The first level, which occurs up until around seven years old, is the preconventional level.
-At the youngest ages children react to the immediate consequences of their actions.
-The first stage is the punishment/obedience orientation stage when a child learns to avoid punishment (Russell, 2009).
-The second stage is the instrumental/relativist orientation stage when a child learns that good behavior is rewarded (Russell, 2009).
+At the youngest ages, children react to the immediate consequences of their actions.
+The first stage is punishment/obedience orientation; a child learns to avoid punishment (Russell, 2009).
+The second stage is the instrumental/relativist orientation stage, when a child learns that good behavior is rewarded (Russell, 2009).
 Children’s literature that reinforces these ideas is good for this level.

 Second is the conventional level, which occurs between the ages of seven and eleven.
-At this point children learn the value of family, friend, and community.
+At this point, children learn the value of family, friends, and community.
 The first stage is the interpersonal concordance orientation.
 This is when children conform for the approval of others and to avoid disapproval (Russell, 2009).
-The second stage is the “Law and Order” orientation when a child conforms to avoid disrupting the social order (Russell, 2009).
-Children’s literature that addresses peer pressure and issues of fairness are appropriate for this age.
+The second stage is the “Law and Order” orientation, when a child conforms to avoid disrupting the social order (Russell, 2009).
+Children’s literature that addresses peer pressure and issues of fairness is appropriate for this age.

-Using Erikson’s model this story would appeal to children in fourth stage, industry versus inferiority.
-James exhibits the characteristics of a boy in this stage as he is determined to succeed in transporting him and his friends to safety on the giant peach.
-With each new problem James uses logic to figure a way out, and his insect friends cheer him on as their hero.
+Using Erikson’s model, this story would appeal to children in the fourth stage, industry versus inferiority.
+James exhibits the characteristics of a boy in this stage as he is determined to succeed in transporting himself and his friends to safety on the giant peach.
+With each new problem, James uses logic to figure a way out, and his insect friends cheer him on as their hero.
 This story would appeal to a child in this stage as providing an inspiring tale of success.

-Applying Kohlberg’s theory of the development of moral judgment this story would fall into the readership of children in the conventional level.
-At this point a child understands the value of family and community.
-James was mistreated by his own family, his aunts, and wants to return to the happiness he remembers with his parents.
+Applying Kohlberg’s theory of the development of moral judgment, this story would fall into the readership of children at the conventional level.
+At this point, a child understands the value of family and community.
+James was mistreated by his own family and his aunts and wants to return to the happiness he remembers with his parents.
 He joins the group of insects on this journey, and they become his community.
-For acceptance by this community he works to gain their acceptance.
-First he helps centipede off and on with his boots repeatedly despite not wanting to because he does not want to upset him.
+For acceptance by this community, he works to gain their acceptance.
+First, he helps the centipede off and on with his boots repeatedly despite not wanting to because he does not want to upset him.
 He also finds ways out of difficult situations to save his group of friends.
-This builds his status in the group; and finally, when they are rescued from the Empire State Building James stands up for his insect friends.
+This builds his status in the group, and finally, when they are rescued from the Empire State Building, James stands up for his insect friends.

 The study of child development provides insight into the process of growing up.
 Children’s literature can reflect that process.
-Well written stories offer characters that fit into the categories for a child at a specific age.
-These characters are realistic and child readers can relate to them.
+Well-written stories offer characters that fit into the categories of a child at a specific age.
+These characters are realistic, and child readers can relate to them.
 Authors can also use these models to decipher what children are experiencing at a particular age and what concepts and situations would appeal to them in a story.
 Those who write for children and those who provide books for children to read will benefit from understanding the process of child development and use that understanding to create and provide wonderful stories for children to read.

 Dahl, R. (1961).
 James and the giant peach.
 New York, NY: Borzoi/Alfred A. Knopf